Skip to content

 # Specific code omitted ...

-The first parameter of the @DFF.API(...) decorator is the title, with arbitrary content.
+The first parameter of the @DFF.API(...) decorator is the title, and the content is arbitrary.

-For integration scripts, they are ultimately run through "Scheduled Tasks (Old Version: Automatic Trigger Configuration)".
-Only functions with the @DFF.API(...) decorator can be created as "Scheduled Tasks (Old Version: Automatic Trigger Configuration)".
+For integration scripts, they are ultimately run via "Scheduled Tasks (Old: Automatic Trigger Configurations)".
+Only functions decorated with @DFF.API(...) can be created as "Scheduled Tasks (Old: Automatic Trigger Configurations)".

-The configuration of the collector can be found in the specific collector's documentation.
+The collector configuration can be found in the specific collector's documentation.
 This article only provides usage hints here.

 Basic Configuration